muybien3433/marketsync/README.md

 # MarketSync

-MarketSync is a backend microservice solution that empowers users with real-time market insights and personalized notifications for stock market and cryptocurrency subscriptions.
+MarketSync is a solution that delivers real-time market insights, enabling personalized notifications and wallet management.
+It helps users track assets and receive timely updates on their subscriptions based on market changes.

-It fetches data and compares targeted subscriptions in real time, offering a dynamic platform for users to stay informed and effortlessly manage their cryptocurrency interests.
-Users can create personal wallets to track assets, view detailed information, and calculate real-time profits for each asset.
+The platform fetches and compares targeted assets in real time, providing dynamic insights to keep users informed about market fluctuations.
+It simplifies the management of cryptocurrency interests and subscriptions, while also offering the ability to create and manage personal wallets that calculate profits in real time, based on the user's preferred currency.
+Users can track assets, view detailed information, and calculate real-time profits across various asset types.

 ## Features

-- **User Authentication**: Secure authentication using Keycloak.
+- **User Authentication**: Secure and robust authentication via Keycloak, enabling OAuth2-based login for seamless user access.
-- **Subscriptions**: Add or remove currency subscriptions with custom thresholds.
+- **Subscriptions**: Effortlessly add or remove currency subscriptions with custom price and currencies thresholds.
-- **Wallet**: Manage personal customer wallets to track assets.
-- **Assets**: Add or remove assets from the wallet.
-- **Notifications**: Send email notifications when subscription values reach specified thresholds.
+- **Real-Time Notifications**: Receive timely email notifications when subscribed assets hit user-defined price targets, ensuring that users stay informed about market changes in real-time.
+- **Wallet Management**: Manage and track personal customer wallets, with the ability to store and view assets across multiple types, including real-time values, calculated profit and transaction history.
+- **Live Assets and Currencies Pricing**: Access up-to-the-minute pricing data for various assets (over 10k crypto), stocks coming soon.
+- **Multiple Currency Support**: Choose between currencies (USD, EUR, GBP, PLN) for subscription management and wallet display.
+Users can select their preferred currency for wallet management, asset tracking and subscription pricing.
+- **Scalable Architecture**: Designed with scalability in mind, the system can handle growing user bases and asset types as market demands evolve.

 ## Tech Stack

 - **Backend**: Java 23, SpringBoot 6, Kafka
 - **Frontend**: Angular 18
-- **Database**: PostgreSQL (Relational Database)
+- **Database**: PostgreSQL and MongoDB for NoSQL
 - **Authentication**: OAuth2, Keyclock
 - **Cloud**: Docker, Eureka
-- **Testing**: JUnit 5 for unit testing
+- **Testing**: JUnit 5
 - **Build Tool**: Maven, Docker

 ## Prerequisites